ceoas-coldex/MGR-instrumentation/README.md

 - just plugged in

 ## Running
-- Alt+q is the hotkey to stop data collection
+- Alt+q is the hotkey to stop data collection and kill the GUI

 ## To add a new sensor
 - sensor_comms.yaml